marley/loop101/README.md

 Style:

-- [ ] Improve the styling by adding a new [font](https://fonts.google.com/)
+- [ ] Improve the styling by adding a new [font](https://fonts.google.com/).
+- [ ] Make this web app responsive.
+Right now the formatting doesn't look so good for mobile.
 - [ ] Add a dark mode switch using Bootstrap style classes and React state.
+(INTERMEDIATE)

 Functionality:

+- [ ] Add more interesting weather information to the WeatherForecastTile component.
 - [ ] Make the input field safer and smarter.
 You can add input sanitation or show an error message for bad inputs (example: "@32hro>" is definitely not a city name or a longitude).
+(INTERMEDIATE)
   <details>
   <summary>Hint</summary>
   <br>